beirern/Flappy-Bird-AI/README.md

 ## This is probably your most self explanitory title
 Thank you!

+## Requirements
+1. Java
+2. Neuroph for Java

 ## How to Use
 This is an IntelliJ Idea project.
 I think you open up IntelliJ and import the project, I honestly don't know if it works any other way.
 If that works click play to run the project!